lautaroelkin/koreader-page-scrubber/README.md

 * Built upon KOReader's core architecture and community browser components.

 ## 📄 Page Scrubbers
-This patch allows you to quickly flip back and forth through the book, with the option to easily return to your original page using the 'x' button or stay on the new page.
-You can also use the interactive progress bar and bookmark browser.
  * [**2-page-scrubber-alt.lua**](./2-page-scrubber-alt.lua): Bottom bar with progress, chapter info, and E-ink-safe continuous hold.
  * [**2-page-scrubber.lua**](./2-page-scrubber.lua): Centered floating window variant with rounded corners, and quick-access buttons.

 ![Page Scrubber Preview](Screenshot_2026-07-31-00-12-58-523_org.koreader.launcher.jpg)